IBCNServices/tengu-charms/README.md

 ## Bigfiles

-This repository doesn't contain big files like binaries and tarballs.
-Those need to be downloaded seperately.
-Each big file hase a corresponding source file named `<bigfileLocation>/<bigfileName>.source`.
-This file can have two formats:
+This git repository doesn't contain big files like binaries and tarballs.
+You have to download these binaries before you can deploy Charms from this repository.
+The `tengu downloadbigfiles` tool downloads the binaries and puts them in the correct folder.
+This tool is installed by default on a Hauchiwa and is run once during installation.

+If you add a `<filename>.source` file in a folder, `tengu downloadbigfiles` will download the source to that folder as `<filename>`.
+The `<filename>.source` file either specifies a url or a download command.
+The `<filename>.source` file can optionally specify that the downloaded file should be extracted.
+This is the format:

     <url>         # url to download resource from
     [<action>]    # action to execute after download.
 Currently only 'extract' is supported